lukejohnsen/employee-tracker/README.md

 N/A

 ## Questions
-Please checkout my [Github](https://github.com/lukejohnsen) to see my other projects.
+Please check out [Github](https://github.com/lukejohnsen) to see my other projects.